awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

   Otherwise, this is an empty encryption context.
 - Algorithm Suite: If provided, this is the [input algorithm suite](#algorithm-suite).
   Otherwise, this field is not included.
-- Max Plaintext Length: If the [input plaintext](#plaintext) has known length, this is the length of the plaintext.
+- Max Plaintext Length: If the [input plaintext](#plaintext) has known length, this length MUST be used.
   If the input [plaintext](#plaintext) has unknown length and a [Plaintext Length Bound](#plaintext-length-bound) was provided, this is the [Plaintext Length Bound](#plaintext-length-bound).
   Otherwise, this field is not included.